Navyacb/advanced-code-challenge-react/README.md

 clone the repository to local, npm install , npm start

 Tech stack used -
-React js, React hooks for state management , typescript, react query, react router ,axios, material UI css , testing -jest( tried to write basic test script )
+React ts, React hooks for state management , typescript, react query, react router ,axios, material UI css , testing -jest( tried to write basic test script )

+Src folders -
+components : to store all reusable component files helper : to store all reusable function files
+images: to store all images used in the application state management : to store the all context state management used in the application utils : to store the test wrapper and test utils for having test scripts for the coresponding components